AOT-Technologies/forms-flow-ai/README.md

 **Note** The URL links assume a local installation on the default ports as per the [installation instructions](./deployment ):

 #### End-user
-* End-user logs into FormsFlow UI at URL- http://localhost:3000/
+* End-user logs into formsflow.ai UI at URL- http://localhost:3000/
 * User is redirected to Keycloak via OIDC where user's roles are returned as OIDC claims in a JWT
 * User selects a form from the list of forms available.
 The available forms can be filtered by the user group with advanced configuration, by default the user sees all forms published.
 Form details are provided through form.io
 * The user fills in the form and submits it